 On October 26, 2007, Neil was honored with a tribute at Avery Fisher Hall at New York’s Lincoln Center.
 “Neil Sedaka: 50 Years of Hits”, a benefit for The Elton John AIDS Foundation, showcased Neil’s songs, with performances by Connie Francis, Dion, Paul Shaffer, Natalie Cole, Clay Aiken, Renee Olstead, and Captain and Tennille.
 The evening was hosted by Cousin Brucie Morrow and David Foster.
 Sir Elton John and Barry Manilow sent video tributes in their absence.

-Sedaka has been married for fifty years to his wife, Leba, and they have two children: daughter Dara is a recording artist and vocalist for television and radio commercials, and son Marc is a successful screenwriter in Los Angeles.
+Sedaka has been married for fifty-three years to his wife, Leba, and they have two children: daughter Dara is a recording artist and vocalist for television and radio commercials, and son Marc is a successful screenwriter in Los Angeles.
 Neil has three grandchildren, twin granddaughters Amanda and Charlotte, and a grandson, Michael.

 Inspired by his grandchildren, Neil released “Waking Up is Hard to Do”, a collection of Neil Sedaka Hits that have been reinvented as children’s songs.
 “Waking Up is Hard to Do” was a family collaboration, in which Neil’s son Marc adapted four of his father’s classic songs, and Neil’s five-year-old granddaughters made their recording debut as his backup vocalists.
 Since the release of the CD, Imagine Publishing has begun releasing a series of books based on these songs.
 In September 2010 saw the release of “Waking Up Is Hard to Do”.
 Its follow up, “Dinosaur Pet”, featuring Marc’s new lyric to “Calendar Girl”, was released in May 2012 and peaked at #3 on The New York Times Bestseller List.